By Josh Hawley

 Another Drimmer, Daniel, was born and raised in Berlin.
 He moved to Canada in the 1980s, where he graduated from the University of Western Ontario in 1993 with a B.A. in German.
 Two years out of his undergrad, he founded Transglobe Property Management.

-The earliest identified ownership of property in Canada by Sruel Prajs and Norma Drimmer is in Mississauga in December 1994, through a company called Badenhurst Properties Limited, founded in 1980 (1994 was the same year Daniel Drimmer would birth Transglobe).
+The earliest identified ownership of property in Canada by Sruel Prajs and Norma Drimmer is in Mississauga in December 1994, through a company called Badenhurst Properties Limited.
+(1994 was the same year Daniel Drimmer would birth Transglobe).
 Bradenhurst shared business addresses with Transglobe and recently had Daniel Drimmer listed as a vice-president.

 Prajs and Norma Drimmer are also identified, in a document from February 1997, as owners of another commercial property in Mississauga, located at 6531−6559 Mississauga Road.
 In April 2006, the ownership of this property was transferred to a company called PD 6531−6559 Mississauga Ltd., with PD ostensibly substituting for the use of their names.